 #1 MEDJOOL DATES

-Juicy and full of nutrients, medjool dates are a fantastic choice for sweetening things up.
+As number one on our 10 best snacks list, these are juicy and full of nutrients.
+Medjool dates are a fantastic choice for sweetening things up.
 These delicious treats are heavy in the good kind of carbohydrates that rev up your engines.

 Despite their sweet, caramel-like taste and texture, medjool dates have a low glycemic index.
 These types of carbs are slowly digested and absorbed, and they lead to a much slower rise in blood glucose levels.